containerbuildsystem/atomic-reactor/docs/base_images.md

 For convenience, defaults are provided to minimize the size of the configuration file.
 See the `DEFAULT_IMAGE_BUILD_CONF` variable in `add_filesystem` plugin's [source](/atomic_reactor/plugins/pre_add_filesystem.py) for all defaults.
+Most notably,

-Most notably, the `ksurl` item is by default dynamically mapped to the current branch and commit.
+- the `ksurl` item is by default dynamically mapped to the current branch and commit;
+- the `target` item is by default set to the koji target parameter and should be omitted from the config file.
+If explicitly set in the file, the default value is overridden.

 It's important to note that currently in the `[factory-parameters]` section, the `create_docker_metadata` parameter must be set to `False`.
 Setting this